parsehex/parsehex.github.io/README.md

 ## Demo

-I use this project for my own GitHub site, check it out here - <https://parsehex.github.io/>
+I use this project for my own GitHub site, check it out here - <https://parsehex.github.io/>.
+It's also used for [ProjectDepot.github.io](https://projectdepot.github.io/).

 ### Lighthouse Score